unytics/bigfunctions/bigfun/templates/bigfunction.md

     The private key is stored in a secret manager and is only accessible to this function.
     Thus, this function (and this function only) can decrypt it.

-    Moreover, the function will check that the caller of the function belong to the kist of `authorized users` that you gave at encryption time.
+    Moreover, the function will check that the caller of the function belong to the list of `authorized users` that you gave at encryption time.

     Thanks to this: